Prerequisite Skills (Q Skills)

 The requirements outlined in the Q Skills for Communication, Using Mathematics and Using ICT align with the mainstream Levels of Progression and are broken down into five skill areas.
 These range from Experience (Q1) to Consolidate (Q5).
 Within each of the skill areas, learners' progress can be demonstrated by moving through the Q Skills as well as decreasing levels of supports from adults within a skill.

-Q Skills software
+Q Skills software and login

 The Q Skills software is designed to complement the Q Skills assessment resource.
 The software allows learners’ progress to be tracked, measured and reported, enabling teachers to support the individual needs within their classroom.